HKS (company): Other products

 HKS also manufactures OEM parts to automakers from technologies developed in aftermarket tuning, and even in usage such as marine jets.
-The company also undertakes contract manufacturing for clients utilizing their extensive R&D and manufacturing facilities.
-HKS received the ISO 9001 quality management standard certification in 2010, assuring quality in manufacturing standards for OEM and contract clients.
+The company also undertakes contract manufacturing for clients.
+HKS received the ISO 9001 quality management standard certification in 2010, certifying manufacturing standards for OEM and contract clients.

 Additionally, the company has a division for compressed natural gas engineering, as well as bi-fuel systems that run on both gasoline and compressed natural gas.
 These systems are designed for usage in commercial trucks as well as road vehicles.

-The subidiary HKS Aviation was launched in 1996.
+The subsidiary HKS Aviation was launched in 1996.
 The company produced the HKS 700E aircraft engine along with other light-sport aircraft products, but the subsidiary has since ceased operations.

-The HKS IoT Connected Service division was launched in 2019 for engineering and manufacturing connected devices such as a 360° camera, sensor system, coronavirus countermeasure device, and bus safety device.
+The HKS IoT Connected Service division was launched in 2019 for engineering and manufacturing connected devices such as a 360° camera, sensor system, coronavirus countermeasure device, and shuttle bus safety device.
+The Ministry of Land, Infrastructure, Transport and Tourism approved the Shuttle Bus Safety Monitoring Device, named "MAMORU", and HKS released it on March 31, 2023.

+In 2021, the Ministry of the Environment commissioned HKS to join the "Battery Exchangeable EV Development and Renewable Energy Utilization Group" to aid in the development of exchangeable battery EV commercial (ExCVB) light-duty trucks.
+HKS began delivery demonstrations of prototypes at FamilyMart stores in November 2022.